dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/10_Groups_Basics.md

 :::{.definition title="Conjugate subgroups"}
 Two subgroups $H, K \leq G$ are **conjugate** iff there exists some $g\in G$ such that $gHg\inv = K$.
-Note that all conjugates have the same cardinality.
+Note that all conjugate subgroups have the same cardinality.
 :::

 :::{.exercise title="?"}